Kurento/kurento/source/mastering/kurento_architecture.rst

    :alt:    Kurento Architecture

-   **Kurento Architecture**. *Kurento architecture follows the traditional separation between signalling and media planes.*
+   **Kurento Architecture**. *Kurento architecture follows the traditional separation between signaling and media planes.*

-The **right side** of the picture shows the application, which is in charge of the signalling plane and contains the business logic and connectors of the particular multimedia application being deployed.
+The **right side** of the picture shows the application, which is in charge of the signaling plane and contains the business logic and connectors of the particular multimedia application being deployed.
 It can be build with any programming technology like Java, Node.js, PHP, Ruby, .NET, etc. The application can use mature technologies such as `HTTP`:term: and `SIP`:term:
-Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signalling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
-These signalling protocols are used by client side of applications to command the creation of media sessions and to negotiate their desired characteristics on their behalf.
+Servlets, Web Services, database connectors, messaging services, etc. Thanks to this, this plane provides access to the multimedia signaling protocols commonly used by end-clients such as `SIP`:term:, RESTful and raw HTTP based formats, SOAP, RMI, CORBA or JMS.
+These signaling protocols are used by client side of applications to command the creation of media sessions and to negotiate their desired characteristics on their behalf.
 Hence, this is the part of the architecture, which is in contact with application developers and, for this reason, it needs to be designed pursuing simplicity and flexibility.